Marvenlee/cheviot/readme.txt

 *****************************************************************************

-The Cheviot Microkernel is a kernel that combines with an Executive/Root process to provide basic OS functionality.
+The Cheviot Microkernel is a kernel that combines with a File system/Root process to provide basic OS functionality.